Archives

 Teolinda Gersão

 Teolinda Gersão is author of 19 books, translated in 20 countries.
 Some of her works have been adapted to theatre and cinema.
-She received some of the most important Portuguese literary awards and was writer-in-residence at the University of California, Barkeley.
+She received some of the most important Portuguese literary awards and was writer-in-residence at the University of California, Berkeley.
 English translations: The Word Tree (novel) Dedalus Books, UK; City of Ulysses (novel) Dalkey […]

 Lídia Jorge